 If an investigation determines that the alleged behavior does not constitute sexual misconduct under the U.S. Department of Education's Title IX Regulations, in that it did not occur while the complainant was participating or attempting to participate in an educational program or activity of the University, or did not occur within the geographical territory of the United States, the complaint will be dismissed.
-Mandatory dismissals may be appealed in writing within 5 class days of the dismissal by either party to the Director of the Office of Community Standards.
+Mandatory dismissals may be appealed in writing within 5 university business days of the dismissal by either party to the Dean of Students or their designee.

-Cases dismissed as Title IX Sexual Misconduct may proceed as Non-Title IX Sexual Misconduct if the alleged misconduct meets one of the definitions therein (see Non-Title IX Sexual Misconduct definitions).
+Cases dismissed as Title IX Sexual Misconduct may proceed as Non-Title IX Sexual Misconduct if the alleged misconduct meets one of the definitions therein (see Non-Title IX Sexual Misconduct definitions), or may proceed under the Code of Student Conduct.